The Real Estate M&A and Private Equity Review: France

 There are a number of precedents for separating corporate real estate from operating companies, including notably the AccorInvest transaction discussed above.
-Other examples include Mercialys (a SIIC created by Casino Group, which owns real estate assets comprised of specialised hypermarkets and shopping malls located on the Casino Group's hypermarket and supermarket sites and cafeterias as well as some sites including franchised supermarkets or mini-markets rented to third parties), and Carmila (a SIIC created by Carrefour and dedicated to the development of shopping centres adjacent to Carrefour hypermarkets in France, Spain and Italy).
+Other examples include Mercialys (a SIIC created by Casino Group, which owns real estate assets comprising specialised hypermarkets and shopping malls located on the Casino Group's hypermarket and supermarket sites and cafeterias, as well as some sites including franchised supermarkets or mini-markets rented to third parties), and Carmila (a SIIC created by Carrefour and dedicated to the development of shopping centres adjacent to Carrefour hypermarkets in France, Spain and Italy).

 1 Marcus Billam, Bertrand Cardi and Forrest G Alogna are partners at Darrois Villey Maillot Brochier.
-The information in this chapter was accurate as at August 2019.

 2 SCPI currently reflect a total capitalisation as of the end of 2018 of a little more than €50 million.